WalterMaroney/Cosmos.Cms/README.md

 Two repositories are associated with this procject:

 * The [Cosmos](https://github.com/CosmosSoftware/Cosmos.Cms) repository contains the "Editor" and the "Publisher" and all the frameworks common to each.
-* The "[Cosmos.Publisher](https://github.com/CosmosSoftware/Cosmos.Cms.Publisher)" repository contains a stand alone "Publisher" website.
+* The "[Cosmos Publisher](https://github.com/CosmosSoftware/Cosmos.Cms.Publisher)" repository contains a stand alone "Publisher" website.

 The publisher repository is a "stock" out of the box Visual Studio application.
 It is turned into a "Publisher" by adding and configuring the [Cosmos.Common](https://www.nuget.org/packages/CDT.Cosmos.Cms.Common/) NuGet package.